MvvmCross/MvvmCross/docs/_documentation/fundamentals/logging.md

 }
 ```

-With the extension methods that are now available you can use all of these:
+But we have you covered with some extension methods which are ready to use:

 ```c#
 public static class MvxLogExtensions